QinCai-rui/PicoCube/JOURNAL.md

 ### Update 1/3

-After about **90 minutes** of hard grind, behold -- the `PiCubeZero`.
+After about **1.5 hours** of hard grind, behold -- the `PiCubeZero`.
 Okay, im not even sure if it works or not, since I don't have the necessary hardware to build the project physically.
 That also means there is no pictures to share :((.

 The process was pretty straightforward, since there is sooo much documentation on the Internet about the modules I was/am after.
 I fed the completed program into `GPT-4.1` to check for any mistakes and suggestions, and good -- no big mistakes, but a few changes were made, such as the font selection thing I do _not_ know how it works, or if it's supposed to work...